jake-knerr/js-style-guide/README.md

 Keep helper modules close to the modules that they are used within.
 Typically, they are stored inside a sub-folder of the folder containing the consumer module.

-#### Utilities are exported pure (or mostly pure) functions that are not specific to your application's business logic.
+#### Utilities are exported pure (or purish...) functions that are not specific to your application's business logic.

 The utilities folder should be a toolbox that you can ideally lift and put in another project with minimal effort.